About

 The extended intersessional period (March 2020 – March 2022) due to the Covid 19 pandemic, led to the creation of a virtual platform which has provided delegations from capitol levels, as well as United Nations Headquarters in New York, opportunity to participate in and keep up with the treaty process.
 The virtual platform has enabled wider participation of states in the BBNJ process.

-The BBNJ Informal Dialogues platform is a programme of the International Center for Dialogue and Peacebuilding.
-The dialogues and its process design is managed by Gina Torry, Director of the International Center for Dialogue and Peacebuilding.
+Ms. Gina Torry: The BBNJ Informal Dialogues and its process design is managed by Gina Torry, Executive Director of the International Center for Dialogue and Peacebuilding.
 Ms. Torry is an international peace and security expert specializing in support to mediation and peace processes, including technical support to ceasefire agreements and processes.
 For two decades, she has worked extensively with the United Nations, its Member States, and civil society on the creation and implementation of international law and policy.

 Advisory Committee